April 15, 2021 6 min read

 There are some drinks out there that just have to be sampled to know how great they taste.
 One of our favorites is kombucha.
-The chances are that you might not know what kombucha is or why it is so great, but if you read on, you will come to understand just how amazing it is.
+Many ask this question.
+Is there non-alcoholic kombucha?

 To help you to understand more about this amazing drink, we have put together our own guide to kombucha, what it is, how it is created, and a little more information on its alcohol content.

 Fermented drinks seem to be rising in popularity of late, and kombucha is no exception.
 Kombucha is made from sweetened tea and a culture which is known as SCOBY.
 SCOBYis a specific culture that must be used in order to create kombucha.
 The rather interesting sounding name comes from the fact it is a symbiotic culture of bacteria and yeasts.

 It is these bacteria and yeasts, which will turn the sugar that is found within the sweetened tea into ethanol and acetic acid.
 It is this acetic acid that gives kombucha the distinctive sour taste that so many people love.